 Alzheimer's Reading Room

-In order to reduce or remit this sadness we as caregivers must take action to insure we don't fall into the trap that often comes with Alzheimer's disease or other dementia.
+In order to reduce sadness we as caregivers must take action to insure we don't fall into the trap that often comes with Alzheimer's disease or other dementia.

 1. Don’t take on more responsibility than you can handle.
 Learn to ask for help when you need it.
 Consider putting together a team of friends and relatives to share the burden.
 Don't go it alone.